 Requirements for UBE Transfer

-For UBE transfer applicants who are licensed in another jurisdiction, it takes approximately four to six months from the time an application is submitted for the application to be approved.
+For UBE transfer applicants licensed in other jurisdictions, application approval takes approximately four to six months from submittal.

 Questions about transferring a UBE score to Washington should be directed to firstname.lastname@example.org or 206-727-8209.

 Please Note : All applicants are subject to a character and fitness review prior to being admitted to practice law in Washington.
 Factors considered by Admissions staff and Bar Counsel when determining whether an applicant should be referred to the Character and Fitness Board are set forth in Washington Supreme Court Admission and Practice Rules (APR) 20-24.2(a).

 Any discrepancy or conflict between the information provided here and the rules and regulations set by the Washington Supreme Court, or the Bylaws and policies of the Washington State Bar Association, is unintentional and will be resolved in favor of strict compliance with the rules, regulations, Bylaws and policies.